 When we ask what was the day America died people will say 1/6/2021.
 The day a sitting U.S. President encouraged complete anarchy and his supporters obliged him.

 We The People, three little words that the founding fathers deemed summed up what the grand experiment America was about to embark on.
 A country of self-government.
-Now we all know that from the time the founding fathers, slaveowners, and men who did not consider women equal or worthy of the full benefits of citizenships, until today, that the concept of We The People has never truly lived up to its literal meaning in America.
+Now we all know that from the time the founding fathers, slaveowners, and men who did not consider women equal or worthy of the full benefits of citizenships until today, that the concept of We The People has never truly lived up to its literal meaning in America.
 Nevertheless, it is the fundamental principle on which this country’s democracy is built on.

 Today we have a blatant attempt by a percentage of the GOP to subvert that democracy, mainly because they have always believed We The People has always meant “we” not “them.”
 They are people who look, think, worship, and date different than them.
 They fear the change America is undergoing.
 After all, it does not benefit them because it is threatening to equal the playing field.
 The GOP has lost the popular vote in seven of the last eight Presidential elections, saved twice by the antiqued election college.
 As demographics change, they are losing their grip on some of the traditionally red states.
 The House is indeed more insulated due to gerrymandering; in many cases, their districts represent monolithic groups of voters.
 However, statewide and nationally, they know they are dying a slow death.
 As a result, they look to sow division among the people and cast doubt on election results.
 To tear down the very pillars of the democracy that they drape themselves in.
 They are not looking to form a more perfect Union, establish Justice, insure domestic Tranquility, provide for the common defence, promote the general Welfare, and secure the Blessings of Liberty to ourselves and our Posterity.
 They are looking to ensure that the way of life they have become accustomed to continues, regardless of how it impacts “those” people.
-They could never pledge to an America united under the banner of humanity regardless of race, religion, gender, sexual orientation, or economic status.
+They could never pledge to an America united under the banner of humanity irrespective of race, religion, gender, sexual orientation, or economic status.
 These GOP members attempting to undermine American democracy are no better than Benedict Arnold or the treasonous traitors who fired on Fort Sumpter.
 Traitors to a country that has provided them with the opportunity to hold such lofty seats of power through democratic elections.
 We must never forget their names as their actions should stain them forever.

 WE THE PEOPLE